 (even if we were swimming upstream)

 has little effect on this short, straight path

 Once we have been hoisted out of the water

-(no safety nets here, just mesh to entrap us) we flop for awhile.
+(no safety nets here, just mesh to entrap us)

+we flop for awhile.
 But not for long.

-Surely we can do better than dream, as we gasp for air, of a freedom once so naturally ours.
+Surely we can do better than dream, as we gasp for air,

+of a freedom once so naturally ours.

 Financial security seems to be a big issue at the moment.
-With the current economic situation, a country in deep debt, infrastructures collapsing, savings and loans needing to be bailed out, inflation beginning to rise again, taxes being limited by law and initiative, services shrinking, is it any wonder that we experience stress around our personal economic situation?
+With the current economic situation-a slow recovery from a major recession, a country and its people deep in debt, infrastructures collapsing, income inequality increasing, taxes being limited by law and initiative, services shrinking-is it any wonder that we experience stress around our personal economic situation?
 I once heard data quoted, that each of us, no matter how much money we make, feels that if we only made 10% more than what we are making now we would be in the clear.
 It sounds right to me.
 Most of the time I feel that I only need just a little bit more to be secure.
 Of course, even then I wouldn't be making quite as much as some of my friends who also claim to be just on the edge of financial security.
 What is the story here?
 Are we constantly pushing the edges of our budgets, constantly seeking higher incomes-a more profitable, easier life?
 Do our demands continually outstrip our means?